shakilmith/documentaion/jpa/creating-our-first-jpa-application/index.md

 Here, Person is the entity class annotated by @Entity annotaion and externally if you want to provide your table name, you can also use @Table(name ="table_name") annotaion otherwise the class name will be the table name of your database.
 Few more detailsw.

-8. Noew create the main class, I mean persistent class called PersonPersistent in com.company package to store our Person entity with data in database
+8. Now create the main class, I mean persistent class called PersonPersistent in com.company package to store our Person entity with data in database

 <Code code={`
 package com.company;